-About 1,500 projects to improve safety and water efficiency, develop new water projects and refurbish aging infrastructure have been completed since the Legislature established a revolving fund in 1947.
+About 1,600 projects to improve safety and water efficiency, develop new water projects, and refurbish aging infrastructure have been completed since the Legislature established a revolving fund in 1947.
 Authority to appropriate these funds rests with the Board of Water Resources (formerly the Water & Power Board), and private or public water service providers can apply for low-interest and even some zero-interest loans for qualifying projects.

 The Project Funding Section helps the Board of Water Resources administer the loans.
 Board members are assigned to work with projects located in a given River District.
-The board has disseminated over $850 million to construct nearly 1,500 projects, which have a combined total project value of $2.3 billion.* The funds come from a revolving fund, which is repaid from project beneficiaries.
+The board has disseminated over $850 million to construct about 1,600 projects, which have a combined total project value of over $2.3 billion.* The funds come from a revolving fund, which is repaid from project beneficiaries.
 These funds can be obtained by private or public water service providers in Utah.

 Explore the map below to see a comprehensive list of projects.